Parametric Coarea Inequality for 1-cycles: Parametric Coarea Inequality for -cycles in -manifolds

 We also want to have the property that if $x,y\in C$ for a certain cell $C$ of $X$, then $\mass(F(x)-F(y))\leq\varepsilon$.
-This can be obtained by using the non-concentration of mass property: there exists $r>0$ such that
+This can be obtained by choosing $\varepsilon$ and $\delta$ accurately in Theorem \ref{Thm delta localized approximation} when approximating our original family by a $\delta$-localized one, in order to guarantee